15 years ago on this day, the largest attack on American soil occurred. In loving memory of all the

-Each month we will highlight one nominated love activist to be featured, providing links and stories so they may directly receive donations and assistance from the #loveactivist community.
+Each month you can love with us.
+Go to our Journal Page where we will highlight one group, organization, community or individual who is providing links and stories so they may directly receive donations, resources, ideas or inspirational assistance from the #loveactivist community.

 Long before Google maps shrank our living world, an 18 month old Japanese monkey named Imo, initiated a rather awesome scientific phenomenon.